 How much value is there in a sermon not delivered?
 Clearly, the mere research and writing of a manuscript or sermon outline cannot be considered preaching.
 Preaching is both the sermon and the act of delivering the message, says Dr. Martyn Lloyd-Jones.
 In this lecture on preaching, he focuses on the general elements preachers need to be aware of for their calling.
-While Dr. Lloyd-Jones eschews from providing the preacher rules or regulations for preaching, he does propose a number of important traits and qualities required for proper delivery of the Word of God to the people of God.
-Based upon his many years of experience, the renowned British evangelical preacher shares perhaps some unfamiliar words of wisdom on preaching that contemporary preachers are in need of retrieving.
-How do you approach the art of preaching?
-Have you thought about the role of authority, persuasion, or zeal in your preaching?
+While Dr. Lloyd-Jones avoids providing the preacher rules or regulations for preaching, he does propose a number of important traits and qualities required for proper delivery of the word of God to the people of God.
+Based upon his many years of experience, the British evangelical preacher shares perhaps some unfamiliar words of wisdom on preaching that contemporary preachers need.
+How does one approach the art of preaching?
+Have they thought about the role of authority, persuasion, or zeal in preaching?
 Does being serious about preaching mean being dull or boring?
-Allow Dr. Lloyd-Jones to help you think about your own approach to sermon delivery by listening to this lecture from the “Preaching and Preachers” series.
+Allow Dr. Lloyd-Jones to help preachers think about their own approach to sermon delivery by listening to this lecture from the series on “Preaching and Preachers”.

 About Dr. Martyn Lloyd-Jones